Runner in Mountain Scenery

 • By 2030, the uppers in our highest volume footwear series will be made with at least 50% recycled or bio-based materials.

-• By 2025, extend the life of at least 75% of damaged and defective products, and reduce manufacturing waste through recycling and repair.
+• Original Goal: By 2025, extend the life of at least 75% of damaged and defective returned products through repair and recycling and reduce manufacturing waste.

 • By 2023, implement a take-back pilot in one or more regions, expanding circularity solutions globally by 2025.